graphile/crystal/postgraphile/website/postgraphile/behavior.md

 - `proc:filterBy` - can we filter by this proc (source)
 - `attribute:filterBy` - can we filter by this attribute (column, property)
 - `single` - can we get just one?
-- `query:source:single` - can we get a single one of these (source) at the root?
+- `query:resource:single` - can we get a single one of these (source) at the root?
-- `singularRelation:source:single` - can we get a single one of these (source) from a type?
+- `singularRelation:resource:single` - can we get a single one of these (source) from a type?
-- `singularRelation:source:list` - should we add a list field to navigate this singular relationship (when we know there can be at most one)?
+- `singularRelation:resource:list` - should we add a list field to navigate this singular relationship (when we know there can be at most one)?
-- `singularRelation:source:connection` - should we add a connection field to navigate this singular relationship (when we know there can be at most one)?
+- `singularRelation:resource:connection` - should we add a connection field to navigate this singular relationship (when we know there can be at most one)?
-- `manyRelation:source:list`
+- `manyRelation:resource:list`
-- `manyRelation:source:connection`
+- `manyRelation:resource:connection`
 - `jwt` - should the given codec behave as if it were a JWT?

 - `insert:input:record` - input to the 'insert' mutation